Influencer Marketing in Public Relations with Emily Riley

 15:22 – Riley talks about how to treat a combination influential, particularly how much access to information to give them, as well as how a relationship with a combination influential usually works.

 16:16 – Riley discusses the benefits and drawbacks of social media versus conventional media channels in releasing a message, “Suddenly it is not necessarily a professional on the top of a mountain throwing an opinion down onto the masses; the masses are really involved and elevated.”

-18:04 – Riley describes how social media marketing may boost the interest of analysts through the use of new media tools, such as blogs.
+18:04 – Riley describes how social media marketing may boost analysts’ interest through new media tools, such as blogs.

-19:45 – Riley talks about how to understand where to draw the line on how much information you should give new social media users versus conventional media outlets.
+19:45 – Riley talks about understanding where to draw the line on how much information you should give new social media users versus conventional media outlets.

-21:01 – Riley offers her opinion on the small crisis initiated about the right for transparency of methodology behind research by blogger Toby Bloomberg.
+21:01 – Riley offers her opinion on the minor crisis initiated about the right for transparency of methodology behind research by blogger Toby Bloomberg.

 24:35 – Riley talks about whether marketing or public relations is better equipped to deal with social marketing, “Public relations are about starting relationships, causing a domino effect through relationships…marketing on the other hand…has been used to crafting a message and you put it out there and consumers only have one choice, they either look at it or look away.”